mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 Both of these are sub-properties of flexbox. **Understand** that they are being applied to the flexbox (and the things inside it) - in our case the `.header-content` is the flexbox and therefore the `<h1>` and `<p>` tags that are being influenced by these properties and values.
 These properties place our header and tag line smack in the middle of our box.

-**Note** - In the past it has been very difficult to simply centre items on a page with CSS.
+In the past it has been very difficult to simply centre items on a page with CSS.
 These flex properties suddenly make it a lot easier.

 If you want to know more about what is going on read the following articles on CSS Tricks.